 - All staff shall be provided with information about workplace violence and how to address incidents of violence in the workplace.
-Staff new to the District will receive this information as part of district hiring and orientation processes.
+Staff new to the Division will receive this information as part of Division hiring and orientation processes.

 - Decision unit administrators shall be provided education and support to create workplace environments that minimize the potential for violence and address incidents of violence.

 - Human Resources shall define the qualifications and experience necessary for staff who work with individuals who present a current risk of violent behaviour.

 - Human Resources shall define the training required for staff who work with individuals who present a current risk of violent behaviour.
 If an individual is hired into a role and does not have the training required, the decision unit administrator in conjunction with the staff member shall develop a plan to complete this training within a reasonable time.

 - Human Resources shall develop a process to problem solve, exchange information, and share research and best practices relative to workplace violence.
 Decision unit administrators shall take action based on this information to reduce the occurrence of violence in their respective workplaces.

 - The decision unit administrator shall develop a safety plan for any individual who presents a current risk of violent behaviour.
 All parties that are affected by the safety plan shall be made aware of the plan and of their responsibilities.

 - Incidents of workplace violence and investigation results shall be reported to Human Resources in order to identify opportunities to decrease or prevent incidents of violence.